AVEVA/AVEVA-Samples-PI-System/PI-Vision-Extensibility/Extensibility-Samples/rotating-arrow/README.md

-# OSIsoft PI Extensible Symbol Sample
+# Rotating Arrow Custom Symbol
-This repository contains sample HTML/CSS/JavaScript for creating a custom symbol for PI Vision.

 ## Overview
 The sample code contained in this repository provides code to extend PI Vision with a new custom symbol.